SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 ## Notes

-Note that everything in this README is relative to, and based upon you being in this README's location in the repository, i.e. the `s4hana/sandbox/` directory:
+Note that everything in this README is relative to -- and based upon you being in -- this README's location in the repository, i.e. the `s4hana/sandbox/` directory:

 ![relative location - the `s4hana/sandbox` directory](relative-location.png)